Top 10 Virtual Credit & Debit cards for EU residents 2023

 There are several different providers of VCCs.
-Though some internet vendors do not accept payment through VCC and transactions with VCCs can be slow, these virtual credit cards are actually quite versatile in most scenarios.
+Though some internet vendors do not accept payment through VCC and transactions with VCCs can be slow, these virtual credit cards are quite versatile in most scenarios.

 Virtual Debit Cards

 A virtual debit card is truly what it sounds like.
 It is a way to make payments without actually having anything physically given to you, like your normal plastic credit.
 Even though it is all digital, you can still do many of the same things with a virtual debit card as you could from your typical credit card insurer.
 With a virtual card, you can make an online transaction the same way you would normally.

 When a user wants a virtual debit card, their card provider automatically generates card information such as the virtual card number, and you can create the PIN should you ever need it.
 With this, a virtual debit card user has all the information they need to make an online transaction.
 This applies to both online shoppers and businesses that make an online purchase for supplies or inventory.

 These cards are usually very customizable too.
 After one purchase, you can get an entirely new card number generated for you, and you can put more money on it very easily, or you can just continue using the same one.
 Likewise, you can choose how you want your money on the card to be spent.
-For example, you can limit your spending to one site or company as well as putting a limit on how much you can spend on your card.
+For example, you can limit your spending to one site or company as well as put a limit on how much you can spend on your card.

-You’re probably wondering but how does it work?
+You’re probably wondering how does it work?
 Well, we will break that down as well.

 How do virtual cards work?